Funding Circle Review

 Balanced: Your money is deployed across all loan risk levels A+ through E which result in higher return rates but with higher defaults.

 Conservative: Your money is deployed across what Funding Circle considers higher quality A+ and A loans.
-That should, in theory, result in very low default rate and a stable projected returns.
+That should, in theory, result in very low default rates and stable projected returns.

 How Are My Autobid Loans Allocated?